 Dr. George Wright was born in Romney Township (Chatham-Kent) on March 9th, 1856.
-His parents Thomas Wright and the former Ann Cox had emigrated from Lincolnshire, England.
-He was the 6th of 12 children.
-The Wright family had a farm approximately 3 miles east of Wheatley, Ontario.
-His siblings were; Mary, Joseph, Thomas, Jane, Ellen, William, Sarah, Marcy, John and Hannah.
+He was the 6th of 12 children born to Thomas Wright and the former Ann Cox.
+His parents had immigrated from Lincolnshire, England.
+The Wright family had a farm approximately 3 miles east of Wheatley and Dr. Wright’s siblings were; Mary, Joseph, Thomas, Jane, Ellen, William, Sarah, Marcy, John and Hannah.
 The first 3 children, Mary, Joseph and Thomas were born in England.
-(Note: One of Dr. Wright’s siblings has been lost to the passage of time….only 10 were found in the research).
+(Note: One of Dr. Wright’s siblings has been lost to the passage of time….only 10 were found during the research).

 After attending local schools Dr. Wright attended a number of other educational institutions, including Hamilton and St. Thomas Collegiate Institute.
 He also attended the Toronto Normal School and the Canada Business College in Chatham.
 Dr. Wright supported his educational aspirations, by teaching school.